ULL-ESIT-PL/babel-learning/doc/parser/babelAST2estree.md

+# ChatGPT answer to *How can I convert a Babel.js AST to Estree format?*

 To convert a Babel AST to ESTree format, you can use the `babel-eslint` parser, which provides the functionality to parse Babel-compatible JavaScript code and produce an ESTree-compatible AST.
 This is particularly useful if you need to work with tools that expect an ESTree-compliant AST, such as ESLint.

 Here's a step-by-step guide to accomplish this: